dpicken/atari-hw/doc/keyboard-usb-qtpy.md

 ## Assembly

-It's advisable to flash the controller prior to installation.
-There's a pre-built binary blob in this repository: [./firmware/atari-fw_qtpy.u2f](/firmware/atari-fw_qtpy.u2f).
-See [atari-fw](https://github.com/dpicken/atari-fw#install-firmware-qt-py-rp2040) for further details.
+It's advisable to flash the QT Py prior to installation.

+Connect the QT Py to the build host, then boot it into it's bootloader (hold the boot button then press and release the reset button).
+Next, copy the firmware to the `RPI-RP2` drive/mount (adjust the `RP2040_MOUNT` option as necessary):

+    RP2040_MOUNT=/Volumes/RPI-RP2 RP2040_BOARD=adafruit_qtpy_rp2040 make install-prebuilt-rp2040-fw

+(See [atari-fw](https://github.com/dpicken/atari-fw) for the firmware source).

 If necessary, desolder POKEY and GTIA from the Atari PCB and install DIP sockets in their place.